dojo-center/dojo-center.github.io/docs/Belt-Request.md

 1. In the large textarea provide your ***Recap and Purposeful Reflection*** of your experience and the belt claim
 1. Press "Create pull request"
 1. The pull request will be listed at [{{site.repositoryUrl}}/pulls]({{site.repositoryUrl}}/pulls)
-1. A Dojo Sensei will respond as soon as practicable via email commententary with the pull request
+1. A Sensei will respond as soon as practicable via email commententary with the pull request